bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1_3-Investigation.md

 ## Further Investigations

-Hangovers were rather brutal the next morning, but a greasy breakfast help ease the worst of it.
-Plans were made:

-1. Get setup in the Moons of Sleep so that another night in a godawful sleep pod isn't necessary.
-2. Gereon knows someone who might be able to dig up more details on Astral Extractions
+It was early afternoon before everyone was moving the next day, and the hangovers were rather brutal.
+A greasy breakfast at a nearby diner helped ease the worst of it.
+The team universally agreed that the first priority for the day was making arrangements at the Moons of Sleep to eliminate the need to spend another night in a sleep pod.
+During 'breakfast' Gereon received a message from his corporate contact, and a meeting was arranged at Tattle Tails for that night.
+Taraea was not amused,

+>"Honestly Gereon, is that the only establishment on Absalom Station that you know?"

+With a wry grin, Gereon replied,

+>"This is how business gets done, and believe it or not Tattle Tails is one of the few places I trust for sensitive discussions."

+Changing the subject,
-3. Redacted has underworld connections that could shed some more light on Downside Kings and Level-21.
+3. Nisk has underworld connections that could shed some more light on Downside Kings and Level-21.

-Gereon also has a message from his father.
-The news reports of the Dock 94 assault are out and Gereon's involvement is public.
-His father is cutting him off.
+As they departed the diner, Gereon received message from his father
+>"Well that didn't take long.
+The news reports have made my involvement in the Dock 94 incident public, including our meeting a Starfinder representative.
+My father has officially cut me off."

 ### Moons of Sleep